apacheli/noytshorts/README.md

 You will be redirected from `/shorts/` to `/watch?v=`.

 > [!NOTE]
-> This hasn't been tested on Chrome.
+> This extension hasn't been tested on Chrome.
 I use Firefox.

+## Installing

+see the releases page on the right.

 ## License